Wet Hot American Bummer: Production

-Filming

 "Wet Hot American Bummer" was directed by David Geddes.
 It entered pre-production on July 31, 2018, and concluded on August 9.
 Filming began the following day and finished on August 22.

-Writing

-"Wet Hot American Bummer" was written by Ray Utarnachitt and Tyron B. Carter.
+The episode was written by Ray Utarnachitt and Tyron B. Carter.
 The first draft was submitted on August 1, 2018, the version was finished on August 9.
 The episode's title is a reference to the 2001 film Wet Hot American Summer.

-The in-universe review for the fictional Swamp Thaaaang, "the production design is as lazy as the action staging", was taken from a review by Oliver Sava for The A.V.
-Club about the season one episode "Last Refuge" (2016).
+The in-universe review for the fictional Swamp Thaaaang, "the production design is as lazy as the action staging", was taken from a review by The A.V.
+Clubs Oliver Sava for the Legends of Tomorrow season one episode "Last Refuge" (2016).
+"Last Refuge" was the first episode of television written by Matthew Maala.
+After the episode's release, he would frequently quote Sava's review.
 Speaking with The A.V.
-Club, Utarnachitt stated he believed the line to be a "writers' room pitch".
+Club, Utarnachitt stated he believed the inclusion of the line was a "writers' room pitch" and did not remember who suggested it.

-Casting

 The episode stars Caity Lotz, Jes Macallan, Matt Ryan, Brandon Routh, Courtney Ford, Dominic Purcell, Tala Ashe, and Maisie Richardson-Sellers as Sara Lance / White Canary, Ava Sharpe, John Constantine, Ray Palmer / The Atom, Nora Dahrk, Mick Rory / Heatwave, Zari Tomaz, and Charlie.
 Series regular Nick Zano does not appear in the episode.
 Zano explained that his absence was due to the birth of his daughter.